 Read the recent “Report of the Initiative for Faculty Race and Diversity” that was released in January 2010.

-To learn more about diversity efforts at MIT, visit “Inventing Our Future”
+To learn more about diversity efforts at MIT, visit the web site for the Institute Community and Equity Office.

 The MIT Global Initiative is a bold, multidisciplinary effort to connect MIT with world’s most gifted collaborators.
 And while we have a 150-year commitment to global engagement, the agenda we are now developing will be far more ambitious, integrated and influential.